-To combat the rise in hacking and avoid ransomeware attacks, earlier this year the head of the National Cyber Security Centre, Ciaran Martin recently advised people to back up their data.*
+To combat the rise in hacking and avoid ransomeware attacks, in 2017 the head of the National Cyber Security Centre, Ciaran Martin advised people to back up their data.*

 If you are a BT Broadband customer backing up your data - photos, videos and documents - is incredibly easy.
-All BT broadband customers get free storage with BT Cloud, so in the unlikely event something happens, you haven't lost your precious memories.
+As part of your BT Extras, all BT broadband customers get free storage with BT Cloud, so in the unlikely event something happens, you haven't lost your precious memories.

 ‘The cloud’ is a term you’ve probably heard a lot, and is possibly something you’re already using it without realising it.
 Essentially the cloud a type of computing that uses the internet to connect your devices such as PCs, tablets and smartphones to a network of powerful remote servers to store data and run applications.